 - Either sit up in bed or leave the bed

-It is important to find something you actually like to do, not something really boring.
-This is a chance to let your brain know that becoming awake at night (a normal thing) can be a time of calm, enjoyment, creativity.
-Over time, this helps reduce that fight or flight response that your brain has strongly linked with becoming awake at night.
-Have a couple options set up and ready to go before you go to bed.
-You don’t need to be fumbling around your closet in the middle of the night.
+It is important to find something you actually like to do, not something boring.
+This is a chance to let your brain know that becoming awake at night (a normal thing) can be a time of peaceful enjoyment or creativity.
+Over time, this helps to reduce that fight or flight response that your brain has strongly linked with becoming awake at night.
+Have a couple options set up and ready to go before you go to bed – you don’t need to be fumbling around your closet in the middle of the night.
 Be patient – allow your natural sleepiness to return.
-If it does (you start struggling to stay awake), lie back down in bed.
-If you become alert back in bed, repeat.
-Be patient.
-If your alarm goes off at some point, start your day.
+If it does (you start struggling to stay awake, start losing mental focus on your enjoyable activity), lie back down in bed and resume your visualizing/mental imagery.
+If you become alert in bed again (imagery becomes difficult/impossible), repeat the above steps 1-5.
+If your alarm goes off at some point, simply start your day.

 If you noticed someone having difficulty breathing while out in town one day, would you avoid them, walk away, get irritated at them, or laugh at them?
-Of course not.
+Of course not!
 You would likely help the person struggling to breathe any way you could.
 For Pete’s sake, their airway may be blocked by something!
 When someone is snoring during sleep, their airway is also restricted (by soft tissue crowding/narrowing the upper airway), but bedpartners or anyone else nearby often get annoyed, give the person the elbow to roll over, put in earplugs to ignore the noise, or move to another room to sleep.
-Many people I’ve helped with snoring report that their bedpartner goes to bed early to try to be asleep when they (the snoring person) climbs into bed.
-And when someone is snoring at the movie theater or in church, others nearby usually chuckle.
+Many people for whom I’ve helped with snoring report that their bedpartner goes to bed early to try to be asleep when they (the snoring person) climbs into bed.
+And when someone is snoring after falling asleep away from home (e.g., at the movie theater or in church), others nearby may chuckle.

 The other behavior that can worsen snoring is sleeping in the supine (back) position.
 People who snore usually snore loudest while sleeping on their back.
 In fact, some people snore only while sleeping on their back.
-This happens because gravity pulls back on the tongue and jaw, making the airway more narrow, which increases snoring.
+This happens because gravity pulls the tongue and jaw back and down, making the airway more narrow, which increases snoring.
 A possible solution?
 If possible, don’t sleep on your back.
 How to stay off your back while sleeping you ask?
 Try putting a couple of tennis balls in a tube sock, then clip or sew the sock to the back of your sleep shirt vertically down the middle.
-Another popular method is to sew a pouch in the back of a T-shirt and put a tennis ball or two into the pouch.
-Then during the night, if you roll onto your back, you’ll feel the lump.
-This will be your cue to roll off your back and onto one side or another.
+Another method is to sew a pouch in the back of a T-shirt and put a tennis ball or two into the pouch.
+The goal is that during the night, if you roll onto your back, you’ll feel the lump.
+This mild discomfort will be your cue to roll off your back and onto one side or another.
 Over time, the tennis balls may train you to stay off your back while you sleep.
-If you cannot sleep on your sides (e.g., due to physical ailments), you might try a foam wedge to prop up your upper body a bit while you sleep, reducing the effect of gravity on your airway.
+If you cannot sleep on your sides (e.g., due to physical ailments), you might try a foam wedge to prop up your upper body a bit while you sleep, another way to reduce the effect of gravity on your airway.
 In fact, there is a whole industry of gadgets and devices designed to help people stay off their back during sleep.
 Crazy backpacks, electric vibrating collars, etc. As with anything, research any sleep-related product thoroughly before purchasing.

 Very important note: If you snore loudly, or if you have been told that you stop breathing at night, tell your doctor right away.
 You may have sleep apnea, a dangerous and potentially life-threatening, but very treatable, sleep disorder.
 Snoring and sleep apnea tend to go hand in hand, so if you are witness to loud snoring (or worse, silent pauses in breathing), do not avoid, ignore, or laugh at it.
 Get that person to the doctor!

 A lot of people try to take naps, but can’t fall asleep.
 (There’s that “try” word again!)
 Aside from children and the elderly, most people tend not to nap most days.
 Some sleep specialists state that naps should be avoided if a person is struggling with sleep.
-In my sleep coaching, I don’t recommend naps – I recommend rests.
+In my sleep coaching, I don’t recommend napping, but I do I recommend resting.

 Napping and resting are two very different words.
 A person may “take a nap”, and the intention is to sleep.
-If they don’t sleep, they may get frustrated as it can provide further evidence in their mind that they can’t sleep, that their “sleep system is broken” or something.
+If they don’t sleep, they may get frustrated as failing to sleep can provide further evidence in their mind that they can’t sleep, that their sleep system is “broken”.

-Resting does not come with an intention to sleep attached.
-It’s different than taking a nap.
-Sleep may or may not happen, and it doesn’t really matter.
+Resting does not come with an intention to sleep.
+It’s different than taking a nap: Sleep may or may not happen, and it doesn’t really matter.